 To accelerate HR's development and to enhance its overall strength, OAE Publishing Inc. reorganized the editorial board from April to June 2017, and Prof. Guang-Wen Cao superseded Prof. Buell as the new EIC of HR as of June 6, 2017.
 Prof Cao will manage 68 editorial board members after reorganization, with a term of two years.
 Prof. Cao was an associate editor under the leadership of Prof. Buell from 2015 to 2017 and was a major contributor in maintaining the quality, timelines, and standards of HR.
-Our journal is very fortunate to be led by Prof. Cao, and we are conﬁdent that the quality of HR will continue to beneﬁt from his leadership and in collaboration with the members of the editorial ofﬁce and editorial board.
+Our journal is very fortunate to be led by Prof. Cao, and we are conﬁdent that the quality of HR will continue to beneﬁt from his leadership and his collaboration with the members of the editorial ofﬁce and editorial board.
 We look forward to prospering and growing into an influential academic journal in the liver cancer research field.
 Given Prof. Cao's long and productive history in the field of liver diseases, we anticipate that he will be able to leverage all of his experiences to lead HR forward successfully.

 Prof. Guang-Wen Cao, Rear Admiral, China, Director, Professor, Department of Epidemiology, the Second Military Medical University, Shanghai, China, chief scientist of National Key Basic Research Program (973 program, Oncology, China).
 He is a fund winner of Chinese National Funds for Distinguished Youth, a national candidate of New Century Talents Project, the chief scientist of major projects of the Chinese army.
 He also holds a concurrent post of Vice President of Cancer Epidemiology Committee of China Anti-Cancer Association, Standing Committee Member of Cancer Etiology Branch of Chinese Anti-Cancer Association, Standing Committee Member of Society of Tumor Metastasis, China Anti-Cancer Association, Vice Chairman of Shanghai Preventive Medicine Association, China, Vice President of Military Epidemiology Committee, China.